SAC-Loco: Safe and Adjustable Compliant Quadrupedal Locomotion: Conclusion

 \section{Conclusion}

-This paper presented SAC-Loco, a novel switched-policy controller for quadruped robots to achieve adjustable compliant velocity tracking under external disturbances, a recoverability network predicts potential failures and a safe policy enhances robustness against large impulses.
-Together, these components form a unified solution for smooth compliance and reliable failure prevention in dynamic environments.
+This paper presented SAC-Loco, a novel safety-aware force compliant controller for quadruped robots to achieve adjustable compliant velocity tracking under external disturbances and robustness against large impulses.
 Extensive simulation and hardware experiments validate the effectiveness and practicality of SAC-Loco.
-Compared with previous work, our approach allows for adjustable compliance levels and safe policy switching, broadening the range of compliant behaviors a quadruped can exhibit under external forces.
-These adjustable parameters open avenues for future research.
-In particular, further work can explore adaptive adjustment of compliance and switching parameters in response to varying environments and tasks.
+Compared with previous work, our approach broadens the compliance and safety of a quadruped under wider range of external forces.
+This work opens avenues for future research including adaptive adjustment of compliance level in response to varying environments and integration of the safety mechanism into highly dynamic quadruped maneuvers.